dottjt/plastic/other/unused/02-work-unused.md

 Well, it was more of an immediate obsession than it was a simple acknowledgement to be upheld.

+Hoping she would reach out and take my hand, whilst pathologically pretending to be my girlfriend in front of fellow co-workers.
+There wasn't a single thing I could fault.

 North vs South in a diluted battle of makeshift terms, fuzzy in the lack of genuine discourse being discussed amongst the various allies of tongue and cheek.

+What categorised Milo, aside from my ardent obsession with her existence, was that she was a bit of a bipolar baby.

 , given it was past lunch time and I'd decided not to even bother showing up to work to begin with.
 Especially since I knew my boss was going to be away, if not out of chance, just like he'd been for most of my child and adult life.
 Maybe that explained my erratic behaviour and desperate attention-seeking prowess, the proud legacy of professional neglect and ineffective HR practice.
 Obviously, my options were limited to the pocket-sized grain of rationality that hadn't yet been completed consumed by the creeping anxiety of being fired in some dramatic shootout in the carpark, so I had to think fast.

+shrill twirls

  fit with enough connective fibre to meet Ethiopia's anal porn needs